-Select Yes if you want to give users a chance to opt out of the action upon which this condition is placed.
+Select Yes to provide users a chance to opt out of the action upon which this condition is placed.

-Select No and obligate users to accept the action.
+Select No to force users to accept the action.

 Delay for a specified time or until the end user makes a selection.

 If you enter a non-zero value, the prompt waits for that value worth of seconds.
 Then if the end user does not make a selection in the time allowed, the condition is automatically considered met.